johnwbyrd/superpawn/README.md

 - Compatible with cmake build systems
 - Transposition tables to help speed up end game
 - Simple test framework based on [cutechess-cli](http://cutechess.com/)
+- Stalemate and draw by repetition

 Things it doesn't do
 --------------------

-- Castling
+- Castling (recognizes but does not issue the move)
-- Draw by repetition
 - Time controls
 - The fifty move rule
 - Play chess well